commonhaus/foundation/agreements/project-contribution/fiscal-sponsorship-agreement.md

 In the event of a dispute between the Project and the Sponsor, both parties agree to make a good faith effort to reconcile their differences through direct negotiation.

+Any resolution reached through negotiation or mediation must maintain compliance with IRC Section 501(c)(6) requirements and further the common business interests of the Sponsor's members.
+The Sponsor retains final authority over decisions that could affect its tax-exempt status or the collective interests of its membership.

 If resolution cannot be reached through negotiation within thirty (30) days, the parties may submit the dispute to mediation by a mutually agreed upon mediator.

 Should mediation fail, the Project shall have the option of terminating this Agreement and finding a Successor as outlined in [Effect of Termination](#effect-of-termination).

-If the Project is unable to find a Successor, the Sponsor may dispose of the Project’s assets and liabilities in any manner consistent with applicable tax and charitable trust laws.
+If the Project is unable to find a Successor, the Sponsor may dispose of the Project’s assets and liabilities in any manner consistent with applicable tax laws.

 In the event of any controversy, claim, or dispute between the parties arising out of or relating to this Agreement or its alleged breach, the prevailing party shall, in addition to any other relief, be entitled to recover its reasonable attorneys’ fees and costs of sustaining its position.